An Attraction for all the family and the location for CBBC’s ‘Malory Towers’.

-Outdoors there is plenty of space for children to run about, play hide and seek and explore the many paths around the gardens and walks to the beach.
+Outdoors there is plenty of space for children to run about, play hide and seek and explore the many paths around the gardens and woodland walks to the beach.
 Climb up the zig zag paths and discover the woodland summerhouse and the gazebo on the way through the woods to the coast at Blackpool Mill and look out across the Atlantic Ocean towards Lundy Island and, ultimately, America!
 There is a good chance of seeing one of our most spectacular birds, the buzzard, on the way and peregrine falcons hunting the cliffs.
 In the woods Roe deer, foxes, badgers and many birds are possible to see if you are lucky (and quiet!) and oyster catchers, cormorants and seagulls at the beach.
 It’s a great place to learn about our native wildflowers in spring too and in good summers the butterflies at Hartland are wonderful.
+In our gift shop we sell the really informative FSC nature guides.
+In the Shrubbery The Magical Mystery Tree (thuja plicata) is a great place to clamber over, or hide under the giant rhubarb (gunnera)!

 The donkeys Becky and Snowdrop, peacocks, guinea fowl, Black Welsh Mountain sheep and the bantams all fascinate children.
 Please be aware that although the donkeys are very friendly they are capable of kicking and biting!